 If you are in removal proceeding and you were a victim of domestic abuse, you may be eligible to apply for relief from removal with the immigration court in the form of a VAWA cancellation of removal application.
 VAWA Cancellation of Removal provides another deportation defense to victims of domestic violence who find themselves in removal proceeding in immigration court.Our Los Angeles immigration attorneys have a high success rate of getting our clients approved for VAWA and experience in assisting clients in removal proceedings.
 Contact us now for a FREE consultation with an expert.
+The Law Offices Of Kevin Trombold also counsel on such issues.

 Eligibility to apply for VAWA Cancellation of Removal in immigration court